The Data Protection Officer: All You Need To Know

 Data Protection Officer Selection

-When seeking to appoint a Data Protection Officer, organizations must make their selection based on professional qualities, expertise in data protection law and the ability to fulfill the role of Data Protection Officer.
+When seeking to appoint a Data Protection Officer, organizations must make their selection based on professional qualities, expertise in data protection law and the ability to fulfill the role of Officer.
 The qualifications that would make a Data Protection Officer more preferred for the role is participation in EU-wide certification programs for them to demonstrate their appropriate knowledge of data protection law.

 Core Tasks of a Data Protection Officer

-The DPO needs to embody data protection, and constantly be aware of risks.
+The DPO needs to embody protection, and constantly be aware of risks.
 The GDPR has set out their main tasks, which include:

 • Inform and give advice on the GDPR obligations to the data controller or the data processor and the employees who carry out processing;